If You Feel Sick

 Students, if you begin to show symptoms while in class or at work, notify your faculty member or supervisor and leave immediately.
 Limit contact with other individuals and contact the Health and Wellness Center.

-Faculty and staff, if you begin to show symptoms while teaching class or at work, notify Human Relations, your department chair, or supervisor and leave immediately.
+Faculty and staff, if you begin to show symptoms while teaching class or at work, notify Human Resources, your department chair, or supervisor and leave immediately.
+Contact your healthcare provider.

 Returning to class or work

 Students who are ill with the virus will immediately move into isolation in designated areas or if they choose, return home.
 Flexible class attendance policies will accommodate students missing class due to illness, self-quarantine, and/or isolation.

 Faculty or staff with new or worsening symptoms of illness are not permitted to return to work on campus.

 No one may return to class or work until: